Frequently Asked Questions about Access

 Q: I would like to get accommodations.
 What do I need to do?

 A: CSAS offers a number of accommodations to students with disabilities.
 Some of the most common include extended time on exams, taking exams in a distraction-reduced environment, priority enrollment for classes, interpreter support for the classroom, and class note-taking assistance.
 In order to qualify for accommodations, students provide documentation of their disability to CSAS.
 Depending on the type of disability, there is different information that will need to be provided by the student’s diagnosing professional.
 Students can schedule an appointment with CSAS staff to discuss the appropriate documentation needed and accommodations available.
-Once the documentation has been submitted, the student’s file is sent to the Eligibility Committee (a university committee that includes staff from CSAS, a trained staff member from the student’s academic college, and staff from the counseling center).
+Once the documentation has been submitted, the student’s file is sent to the Eligibility Committee.
 The Eligibility Committee reviews the documentation and makes determinations about appropriate accommodations.
 The decision is then given to the student in writing and CSAS staff will meet with the student to get the accommodations set up.

 Q: I am receiving accommodations.
 How are my instructors notified of the accommodations I receive?

 A: A student’s record is considered private, protected by federal law (the Family Educational Rights and Privacy Act).
 Because of this, CSAS does not make any notification to instructors regarding a student’s record.
 If a student is receiving accommodations, CSAS will prepare a letter for each of the student’s faculty members at the beginning of each semester.
-The student may choose to give these letters to the instructors in order to utilize accommodations.
-It is up to the student to provide this notification to the instructors, and a student does not have to utilize accommodations for every class unless he/she chooses to do so.
+The student may choose to give these letters to the instructors in order to utilize accommodations by selecting which accommodations to use through the Disability Services Portal.
+It is up to the student to provide this notification to the instructors, and a student does not have to utilize accommodations for every class unless they choose to do so.
 The letters for instructors merely state the accommodations the student is entitled to receive, and does not contain any information regarding the reason for the accommodations (e.g., a disability).

 Q: Should I be concerned about the impact my record with CSAS may have on future school and employment opportunities?